lednesday/mealtopianator/README.md

 ***The Plantaculaganzic Mealtopianator*** is created and maintained by Chris Jones and Lindsay Jones Marean.

 ## Known Bugs and Future Improvements
 ***The Plantaculaganzic Mealtopianator*** has not been implemented.
-Future improvements will entail functionality.
+Future versions will have features.